lyubadd/cyclistic/README.md

 LIMIT 20;
 ```

-**Complete interactive map available on Tableau Public** uder this link.
+**Complete interactive map available on Tableau Public** under this link.

 ### 6. Recommendations

-The data analysis reveals that in the past 12 months between May 2021 and April 2022 casual rides made up 44% of all Cyclistic rides - holding **big potential for converting casual riders into members**.
+The data analysis reveals that in the past 12 months, between May 2021 and April 2022, casual rides made up 44% of all Cyclistic rides - holding **big potential for converting casual riders into members**.

 To convert casual riders, the company should offer an **annual membership product customized to their specific mobility needs** characterized by:
 * Longer rides.
 * Slight preference for electric bikes.
 * Seasonal: casual rides peak and overtake member rides from mid-May till mid-August.
 * Casual riders are most active at the weekend, members - during the working week.
-* Higher level of activity on weekends and in the evening and night, peak at 5pm.
+* Higher level of activity on weekends and in the evening and night, peak at 5 pm.

 Consider also:

-* How will casual riders **save time, money or effort** with an annual membership?
+* How will casual riders **save time, money, or effort** with an annual membership?
 Annual membership should ideally be financially advantageous to casual riders.

 * How does annual membership fit into a casual members' **lifestyle and value system**?
 Annual membership can also be linked to users' lifestyle and values, e.g. health benefits, or cycling as a **'green' transportation method**, or a way of getting around that gives **freedom to move** at any time of day without depending on cars, public transport and avoiding traffic jams.